Zoning in the United States: Housing affordability

+Zoning tax

+According to a 2021 study, in San Francisco, the "zoning tax" -which refers to the artificially inflated land prices brought on by tight residential zoning rules- is predicted to be more than $400,000 per home.
+The study found that the zoning tax in Seattle, New York City, and Los Angeles may reach $200,000.
+In Chicago, Philadelphia, Portland, and Washington, D.C., it reached $80,000.

 Social

 In more recent times, zoning has been criticized by urban planners and scholars (most notably Jane Jacobs) as a source of new social ills, including urban sprawl, the separation of homes from employment, and the rise of "car culture".
 Some communities have begun to encourage development of denser, homogenized, mixed-use neighborhoods that promote walking and cycling to jobs and shopping.
 Nonetheless, a single-family home and car are major parts of the "American Dream" for nuclear families, and zoning laws often reflect this: in some cities, houses that do not have an attached garage have been deemed "blighted" and are subject to redevelopment.
 Movements that disapprove of Euclidean zoning, such as New Urbanism and Smart Growth, generally try to reconcile these competing demands.
 New Urbanists in particular favor creative urban design solutions that hark back to 1920s and 1930s practices of hierarchical zoning, or form-based code.

 Exclusionary

 Zoning has long been criticized as a tool of racial and socio-economic exclusion and segregation, primarily through minimum lot-size requirements and land-use segregation.
 Early zoning codes often were explicitly racist, or designed to separate social classes.

 Exclusionary practices remain common among suburbs wishing to keep out those deemed socioeconomically or ethnically undesirable: for example, representatives of the city of Barrington Hills, Illinois once told editors of the Real Estate section of the Chicago Tribune that the city's 5 acre minimum lot size helped to "keep out the riff-raff."

 Occupancy restrictions, such as those restricting the number of unrelated occupants that can occupy a single-family dwelling, have been criticized for their rigidity to traditional ideas of the nuclear family.
 Supreme Court Justice William O. Douglas argued in the case Village of Belle Terre v.
 Boraas that argued it was the objective of the state to preserve traditional family values, something critics have used as a pejorative against single-family zoning.